mhoellerschlieper/DelphiCNN-DConvNet-CIFAR-10/README.md

 # DelphiCNN

-This is a ConvNetJS to Delphi7 translation.
+This is a ConvNetJS to Delphi7 (object pascal) translation.

 A Convolution Neural Network in Delphi.